 Early Registration Deadline: Fall 2019 (date TBA)

 Final Registration: $4,500*

-VIEWS captures students perceptions of the campus climate related to worldview experiences and interfaith engagement.
-Specifically, the survey includes a collection of items designed to capture both positive and negative aspects of climate.
-For positive aspects, students answer questions about perceived support for their own worldview identity and to what degree the campus is welcoming for a range of specific worldview identities.
-When looking at negative aspects of climate, several items collect student perceptions of coercion, divisiveness, insensitivity based on worldview identities.
+VIEWS captures student perceptions of the campus climate related to religious and worldview diversity.
+Specifically, the survey includes items designed to address both positive and negative aspects of the worldview climate.
+For example, students answer questions about perceived support for their own worldview identity and the extent to which they feel their campus is welcoming for a range of other worldview identities.
+Additionally, several items on the survey capture students’ perceptions of coercion, divisiveness, and insensitivity on campus.
 These climate indicators help institutional leaders understand what opportunities and challenges might be shaping students’ willingness to engage with people of different worldviews.

-There are three primary outcomes scales measured in VIEWS: self-authored worldview commitment, appreciative attitudes toward others, and pluralism orientation.
-These three outcomes are critical components for productive interfaith engagement.
+There are three primary outcomes of interest measured in VIEWS: self-authored worldview commitment, appreciative attitudes toward diverse others, and pluralism orientation.
+These three outcomes are critical components of productive interfaith engagement.

-- Appreciative Attitudes Toward Others measures how positively students view individuals of different worldview groups.
-There is one scale for each of the following groups: Atheists, Buddhists, Catholics, Evangelical Christians, Hindus, Jews, Latter Day Saints/Mormons, Muslims, political conservatives, and political liberals.
+- Appreciative Attitudes Toward Diverse Others measures how positively students view individuals from different worldview groups.
+There is a four-item scale measuring attitudes toward each of the following groups: Atheists, Buddhists, Catholics, Evangelical Christians, Hindus, Jews, Latter-day Saints/Mormons, Muslims, politically conservative people, and politically liberal people.

 Contact IFYC for More Information about VIEWS

 Dr. Matthew Mayhew